kelvinsekx/blog/RustBasic/rust_basic.md

     No float type of 16 bits.

-On a closing note, fill in the appropriate number type in this code below
+On a closing note, fill in the appropriate number type in this code below.
+Check out [the correct answer](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=1f09d46ad675413cb4f18ed33e9b68ab) after you attempt it.

 ```rust
 fn main (){